 - Un-earmarked reserves are at a prudent levels and this Budget proposes to maintain this position.
-This reserve will also be utilised for invest to save initiatives going forwards but at no point will the reserve fall below the risk assessed minimum level. - This Budget provides some additional revenue reserve to recognise the challenges over the medium term financial planning period. - Sound financial planning processes are in place, and there is member scrutiny at appropriate stages - Revenue spend is closely monitored on a risk assessed basis and integrated finance and performance management reports are produced monthly.
+This reserve will also be utilised for invest to save initiatives going forwards but at no point is the reserve planned to fall below the risk assessed minimum level. - This Budget recognises the challenges over the medium term financial planning period and makes some provisions for this. - Sound financial planning processes are in place, and there is member scrutiny at appropriate stages - Revenue spend is closely monitored on a risk assessed basis and integrated finance and performance management reports are produced monthly.

-- Challenging inflation targets have been set which will require a focus on commissioning and procurement to ensure they are fully delivered. - There are a range of new and additional income targets which do increase the overall risk to the budget should they not be fully achieved. - Changes to the local government finance system particularly the retained local business rates have been budgeted at prudent levels and whilst some flexibility has been allowed for, additional financial risk has been transferred from a national to a local level. - Capital schemes are managed through an integrated project management, risk and financial management process. - The intense external pressures on public finances require annually decreasing budgets and this will need to be closely managed. - There is a need to use "invest to save" and "invest to avoid" approaches to enable the Council to maintain it's spend within acceptable parameters and to achieve requisite efficiencies.
+- Challenging inflation targets continue to be set which will require the focus on commissioning and procurement to be maintained to help ensure they are fully delivered. - The new and additional income targets assumed within the Budget proposals will increase the overall risk to the budget should they not be fully achieved. - The retained local business rates have been budgeted at prudent levels allowing for anticipated appeals risk. - Capital schemes are managed through an integrated project management, risk and financial management process. - The intense external pressures on public finances require annually decreasing budgets and this will need to be closely managed.

-The Medium Term Service and Resource Plans rely on the delivery of strategies and action plans within individual services and it will continue to be necessary to give a high priority to the monitoring and review the implementation of these plans as part of the performance management and monitoring processes of the Council.
+The Medium Term Service and Resource Plans rely on the delivery of strategies and action plans within individual services and it will continue to be necessary to give a high priority to the monitoring and review the implementation of these plans as part of the financial management and monitoring processes of the Council.

-The significant commitment in the capital programme in the coming years remains challenging.
-Sound monitoring, review and programming of schemes will need to continue, as will individual project management processes.
-Where projects form part of partnership arrangements, satisfactory partnership governance arrangements will need to be in place.
+The significant commitment in the capital programme for 2014/2015 will require sound monitoring, review and programming of schemes for projects to meet delivery and funding expectations.
+Where projects form part of partnership arrangements, satisfactory partnership governance processes will need to be in place.

 On the matter of unearmarked reserves, I have continued to evidence the requisite level by use of internal risk assessment.
 The Council is maintaining its unearmarked reserves at the appropriate risk assessed level.
-The 2013/14 recurring budget contains no reliance on the use of unearmarked reserves although some of these reserves (above a minimum level) will be utilised on an Invest to Save basis under the parameters set out in Appendix 2.
+The 2014/15 recurring budget contains no reliance on the use of unearmarked reserves although some of these reserves (above a minimum level) will be utilised on an Invest to Save basis under the parameters set out in Appendix 1.